 TRON: Legacy (2010) Directed by Joseph Kosinski.
 With Jeff Bridges, Garret Hedlund, Olivia Wilde, Bruce Boxleitner and Michael Sheen.

 Released in 1982, the original Tron was never what you might call a classic.
-Sure, it has achieved cult status over the years for its experimental visuals and nostalgic charm, but it has always played as something of an enjoyable mess.
-Fast forward 28 years; a world in which we’re all plugged into ‘the grid’, and a sequel to TRON seems like the best idea since the Sinclair Spectrum.
+Yes, it has achieved cult status over the years for its experimental visuals and nostalgic charm, but it has always played as something of an enjoyable mess.
+Fast forward 28 years – a world in which we’re all plugged into ‘the grid’, and a sequel seems like the best idea since the Sinclair Spectrum.

-Director Joseph Kosinski is successful in creating a tone that complements the original vision, but isn’t helped by a wasteful script and a forgettable central performance from Garret Hedlund, who as the hero, is damagingly, the most uninteresting character in the film.
+Director Joseph Kosinski is successful in creating a tone that complements the original vision, but isn’t helped by a wasteful script and a forgettable central performance from Garret Hedlund, who as the hero, is the most uninteresting character in the piece.

-It could be said that TRON: Legacy is a $170m, two hour Daft Punk music video, it’s beautiful to look at, but there’s not enough going on.
-Olivia Wilde adds some vulnerability, and Jeff Bridges’ dual turn as good guy and bad, lends some otherwise lacking heft, but the hero’s journey feels too generic to really thrill.
-Overall, despite some good elements, it feels like a great opportunity squandered.
+It could be said that TRON: Legacy is a $170m, two hour Daft Punk music video.
+It’s beautiful to look at, but there’s not enough going on.
+Olivia Wilde adds a little vulnerability, and Jeff Bridges’ dual turn as good guy and bad lends some otherwise lacking heft, but the hero’s journey feels too generic to thrill.
+Overall, despite some good elements, it feels like a perfect opportunity squandered.
 3/5